Skip to content

 intel-compilers GCCcore binutils

-For modenv/hiera it is much easier to avoid loading incompatible modules as modules from other toolchains cannot be directly loaded and don't show up in module av.
+With the hierarchical module scheme we use at ZIH modules from other toolchains cannot be directly loaded and don't show up in module av which avoids loading incompatible modules.
 So the concept if this hierarchical toolchains is already built into this module environment.
-In the other module environments it is up to you to make sure the modules you load are compatible.

 Info

-The higher toolchains have a year and letter as their version corresponding to their release.
+The toolchains usually have a year and letter as their version corresponding to their release.
 So 2019a and 2020b refer to the first half of 2019 and the 2nd half of 2020 respectively.

 Per-Architecture Builds

-Since we have a heterogeneous cluster, we do individual builds of some of the software for each architecture present.
-This ensures that, no matter what partition the software runs on, a build optimized for the host architecture is used automatically.
-For that purpose we have created symbolic links on the compute nodes, at the system path /sw/installed.
+Since we have a heterogeneous cluster, we do individual builds of the software for each architecture present.
+This ensures that, no matter what partition/cluster the software runs on, a build optimized for the host architecture is used automatically.

 Advanced Usage